Be realistic with your expectations.

 - D-E/VVS+ is a vanity grade

 Eye-clean SI1 is a sweet spot for choosing a brilliant cut.
-On the other hand, VS2 is the lowest recommended clarity grade for step-cut emerald and Asscher diamonds since their reflections do not mask inclusions well.
+On the other hand, VS2 is the lowest recommended clarity grade for step-cut emeralds and Asscher diamonds since their reflections do not mask inclusions well.

 Size is measured in carats.
 People’s desire for a certain carat size is driven by the social pressure to affirm a social status.
-The carat size alone without a decent color/clarity grade is a waste of a diamond.
+The carat size alone, without a decent color/clarity grade, is a waste of a diamond.
 Most people are willing to sacrifice carat size in favor of a better grade.

 Beauty is in the eye of the beholder